-- Compared to planted forests, growth of existing natural forests was a larger contributor to the C sink than areal expansion at the national level (60.4 vs. 39.6% for density change vs. area change), because the biomass density has increased more rapidly, with a net gain of 4.8 MgCha-1 (11.6%), than did forest area (7.4%).
+Compared to planted forests, the growth of existing natural forests was a larger contributor to the C sink than areal expansion at the national level (60.4 % vs. 39.6 % for density change vs. area change), because the biomass density increased more rapidly, with a net gain of $4.8 \,\mathrm{Mg}\,\mathrm{C}\,\mathrm{ha}^{-1}$ (11.6%), than the forest area (7.4%).
 Regional disparities were also apparent.
-Forest growth dominated the C sink in the North - and Northwest regions, but made a smaller contribution in the Southwest, South Central and East regions (Fig. 1c).
-The inconsistent patterns in the contributions of forest growth and areal expansion may be associated with differences in forest management policies, harvest intensity, and climatic factors (e.g., the warming climate, increasing summer precipitation, elevated CO2, and natural nitrogen deposition) among these re- - gions (Fang et al., 2004; Du et al., 2014; also see in Fang et al., 2014b).
-For instance, southern and southwest China has experienced drier and hotter climate in the last 3 decades while northern China become wetter and had longer growing seasons (Peng et al., 2011), which may effectively contribute to the enhanced C densities in the northern regions.
+Forest growth dominated the C sink in the north and northwest regions, but made a smaller contribution in the southwest, south central, and east regions (Fig. 1b).
+The inconsistent patterns in the contributions of forest growth and areal expansion may be associated with differences in forest management policies, harvest intensity, and climatic factors (e.g., the warming climate, increasing summer precipitation, elevated CO2, and natural nitrogen deposition) among these regions (Fang et al., 2004, 2014b; Magnani et al., 2007; Du et al., 2014).
+For instance, southern and southwest China has experienced a drier and hotter climate in the last 3 decades, while northern China has become wetter and has had longer growing seasons (Peng et al., 2011), which may effectively contribute to the enhanced C densities in the northern regions.